Marine Institute – iVMS for Razor Clam Fishery

-Following a tender process by the Marine Institute of Ireland, AST Marine Sciences was awarded a 2 year contract in March 2015 to supply an inshore vessel monitoring solution (iVMS) on over 120 fishing vessels as part of a project to help provide evidence of fishing vessel activity in support of protecting a sustainable razor clam fishery.
-More recently this project has been extended until the end of 2017.
+Following a competitive tender process by the Marine Institute of Ireland, AST Marine Sciences was awarded a 2 year contract to supply an inshore vessel monitoring solution (iVMS) on over 120 fishing vessels as part of a project to help provide evidence of fishing vessel activity in support of protecting a sustainable razor clam fishery.

-iVMS is being trialled more and more throughout the world as a much cheaper alternative to the traditional tracking of fish fleets using satellites.
-As 3G becomes more reliable and secure, it is becoming a more readily acceptable alternative, especially on smaller inshore fishing fleets.
+iVMS is being trialled more and more throughout the world as a much more inexpensive alternative to the traditional tracking of fish fleets using satellites.
+As 3G becomes more reliable and secure, it is becoming a more readily acceptable alternative, especially on smaller inshore fishing fleets as cellular coverage can extend as far as 12 nautical miles.

 Project lead Dr Oliver Tully of the Marine Institute said the purpose of the project was ‘to evaluate how iVMS could be used to regulate inshore bivalve fisheries particularly in European Marine Sites or otherwise where spatial controls of activity are important.
 Such control is also relevant to food safety.
 To use the data to develop fishing effort and fishing pressure metrics on habitats and to map catch performance of the fleet’.